JiaWu-Repository/Visualisation-and-Outliers-Removal-via-Weka/README.md

 * Apply InterquartileRange and report the outliers only based on the feature **Diabetes pedigree function**;

 # Exercise -3
-* If we only need output five outliers based on **Diabetes pedigree function**, how?
+* If we only need to output five outliers based on **Diabetes pedigree function**, how?
 * For this data, we identify the outliers with the values of feature **Diabetes pedigree function** >= 1.6.
 How to achieve this goal?